amaroyche/map-storytelling/README.md

 Service Worker has been added temporary for caching mapbox tiles. (remove in production)

-# Organisation of files and map setup
+# Organisation of files and map setup a

 Put all your geojson files in `public` folder.
 All map setup is done with `src/MapConfig.js`